LIPS-scheme/lips/docs/docs/scheme-intro/streams.md

 # Streams

 Streams (also called delayed Lists or lazy lists) are a data structure described in [SICP](https://web.mit.edu/6.001/6.037/sicp.pdf) Chapter 3.5.
-It also appear in Chapter 21 of [Functional Programming in Scheme](https://people.cs.aau.dk/~normark/prog3-03/html/notes/eval-order_themes-delay-stream-section.html).
+It also appears in Chapter 21 of [Functional Programming in Scheme](https://people.cs.aau.dk/~normark/prog3-03/html/notes/eval-order_themes-delay-stream-section.html).

 The base of those data structures are two expressions `delay` and `force`.

-The result of delay is often called a Promise.
+The result of a delay is often called a Promise.

-To create a lazy pair you use cons with first element (`car`) and the rest (`cdr`) is a delay
+To create a lazy pair, you use cons with the first element (`car`) and the rest (`cdr`) is a delay
 expression:

 ```scheme
 (define s (cons 1 (delay 2)))
 ```

-If you print this expression you will get something like this (it depends on Scheme implementation)
+If you print this expression, you will get something like this (it depends on Scheme implementation)

 ```scheme
 (write (cons 1 (delay 2)))